The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Image of the best orbital sander

-These are also labeled as quarter-sheet-sander because it uses a 1/4th of a caliber (9*11) sheet of sandpaper, which can be cut manually.
+These are also labeled as quarter-sheet-sanders because they use a 1/4th of a caliber (9*11) sheet of sandpaper, which can be cut manually.

-Orbital sanders for wood have high-quality handling about the fact that they have compact structures.
-Moreover, this sander is lightweight which also means they cannot be used for heavy-duty projects.
-Although, a benefit of this lightweight quality is that damaging the surfaces of your project will be near impossible.
+Orbital sanders for wood have high-quality handling.
+A benefit of this lightweight quality is that damaging the surfaces of your project will be near impossible.

 This sander seems to be designed for very top-class work, like achieving an extremely smooth surface and softening out any sharp edges.